jenn-db/Python-Mini-Projects/README.md

 I used BeautifulSoup and requests to webscrape the 4th table [from this wikipedia page](https://en.wikipedia.org/wiki/Comparison_of_operating_systems#Commands) that compares operating systems.

+This can be a useful way to extract and analyze large amounts of structured data for research projects.

   * [Jupyter Notebook Link](https://github.com/jenn-db/Python-Projects-DA/blob/main/Wikipedia%20Table%20Scraper%20.ipynb)
   * [Output](https://github.com/jenn-db/Python-Projects-DA/blob/main/Commands.csv)